Our plans for Land South of Hill Dyke Road

 - EV charging for all homes.

-- Landscaping and biodiversity improvements, with significant landscaped public open space providing at least 10% biodiversity net gain.
+- Landscaping and biodiversity improvements, with significant open public green space providing biodiversity net gain.

 - A sustainable drainage system (SuDS) to manage surface water.